Fadeel/microRNA-targets/README.md

 # microRNA-targets
 This Python script is used to find potential miRNA seed binding sites.
 Basically, this script is used to find a small DNA sequence pattern (6-8 characters long) in a database of longer DNA seqences.
-For fast searching, we first store longer DNA sequences in a hash table (a `dict` in Python).
+For fast searching, we first store longer DNA sequences in a hash table.

 ## input arguments:
 It takes 3 parameter: target sequences (Fasta file), miRNA sequences (Fasta file) and seed length(6,7 and 8).